-- Did you feel like you knew what most of the quiz questions were talking about? - Have you seen some of the "I hope you know this"topics I mentioned in a previous class? - Can you follow the code and ideas in the iPython notebook listed #3 under 'Resources' in the class website? - Have you read 3 different machine learning papers?
+- Did you feel like you knew what most of the quiz questions were talking about? - Have you been taught most of the prerequisites mentioned in this slide deck? - Can you follow the code and ideas in the iPython notebook listed #3 under 'Resources' in the class website? - Have you read 3 different machine learning papers?